 He doubles down:

-Let’s play around with it.
-The points on this graph were randomly generated.
-But if you had to label one of them as Donald Trump, which would it be?
+The points on the graph were generated randomly, but if you had to label one of them as Donald Trump, which would it be?
 And Bernie Sanders?
 And Scott Alexander?